Blackjacx/WWDC/README.md

   - launchable from the web, by NFC tags, QR codes or the brand new Apple designed tags
   - need to be less than 10 MB
   - Use Sign in with Apple to provide the most seamless app experience
+  - Use Apply Pay to allow quick payments
   - Option to downlod the full app
 - **iPadOS**
   - Photos app gets an all new side bar - new way to navigate and organize your photos